-- Subject withdrawal of consent. - Subject not compliant to protocol such as study lens wear time or habitual lens wear while enrolled in the study. - Subject lost to follow-up. - Subject no longer meets eligibility criteria (e.g. the subject becomes pregnant). - Subject develops significant or serious adverse events necessitating discontinuation of study lens wear. - Subjects who have experienced a Corneal Infiltrative Event (CIE). - Investigator's clinical judgment regarding the subject safety reasons (that it is in the best interest of the subject to stop treatment). - Subject missed two consecutive study visits. - Subject not compliant with study lens wear schedule (i.e. wears study lenses less than at least 6 hours per day for at least 5 days a week over the 2 week wear period) - Subject not successfully dispensed due to lack of efficacy and safety including poor vision, poor comfort or unacceptable fit.
+- Subject withdrawal of consent. - Subject not compliant to protocol (e.g., subject does not complete all scheduled tests). - Subject develops significant or serious adverse events necessitating discontinuation of study lens wear. - Subjects who have experienced a Corneal Infiltrative Event (CIE). - Investigator's clinical judgment regarding the subject safety reasons (that it is in the best interest of the subject to stop treatment). - Subject not successfully released with lenses due to lack of efficacy and safety including poor vision, poor comfort or unacceptable fit.